Complete Guide to Hiroshima Japan

 How to get to Hiroshima

 Hiroshima is easy to get to from Tokyo by Shinkansen (Bullet Train).
-If you’re planning on visiting Hiroshima or anywhere some distance from Tokyo, you should definitely purchase a Japan Rail Pass before your trip.
+If you’re planning on visiting Hiroshima prefecture or anywhere some distance from Tokyo, you should definitely purchase a Japan Rail Pass before your trip.
 The pass must be purchased before you enter Japan.
 Learn more about the Japan Rail Pass, how to buy it and how to use it in my guide here.

 Getting Around Hiroshima